WesBosch/brunch-toolkit/README.md

     --install (-n)
         Skips the main menu and starts the Brunch install function.

+    --legacychangelog (-lc)
+        Displays the entire changlog of this script.

     --offline (-o)
         Disables all internet functions of the tooklit.
         It will not prompt for an internet connection at all.